pedroblayaluz/mediaichemy/README.md

 ## Media

-Each Media type creates a specific form of content using AI and editing tools.
+Each `Media` type creates a specific form of content using AI and editing tools to craft it.

 ### Single Media Examples
 Media created using a single AI source.